Kentucky Kingdom

-Kentucky Kingdom, formerly known as Six Flags Kentucky Kingdom, is an amusement park in Louisville, Kentucky, United States.
+Kentucky Kingdom Theme & Water Park, formerly known as Six Flags Kentucky Kingdom and Kentucky Kingdom & Hurricane Bay, is a theme park in Louisville, Kentucky, United States.
 The 67 acre park includes a collection of amusement rides and the Hurricane Bay water park.
-Kentucky Kingdom is located at the intersection of Interstate 65 and Interstate 264, sharing a parking lot with the Kentucky Exposition Center.
+Kentucky Kingdom is at the intersection of Interstate 65 and Interstate 264, sharing a parking lot with the Kentucky Exposition Center.

 In 1977, the Kentucky State Fair Board announced plans to build a theme park on the grounds of the Kentucky Fair and Exposition Center.
-The park's construction, overseen by Kentucky Entertainment Limited, began in 1986 and cost $12 million in total.
+The park's construction, overseen by Kentucky Entertainment Limited, began in 1986 and cost $12 million.
 Kentucky Kingdom opened to the public on May 23, 1987.
 The park went bankrupt after one season, and was reopened in 1990 by businessman Ed Hart.
-Due to the park's success, Kentucky Kingdom was sold to Six Flags in 1998 who operated the park until 2009.
-Five years after Kentucky Kingdom closed, Ed Hart reopened the park on May 24, 2014.
-Seven years after Kentucky Kingdom reopened, the park's operating rights were sold to Herschend Family Entertainment.
-Kentucky Kingdom is owned by the Kentucky State Fair Board, and operated by Herschend Family Entertainment.
+Due to loan payment challenges, Kentucky Kingdom was sold in 1998 to Six Flags, which operated it until closing it in 2009.
+Hart reopened the park in May 2014.
+Seven years later, the park's operating rights were sold to Herschend.
+Kentucky Kingdom is owned by the Kentucky State Fair Board and operated by Herschend.

-Kentucky Kingdom has six roller coasters: Kentucky Flyer, Lightning Run, Roller Skater, Storm Chaser, T3, and Thunder Run.
+Kentucky Kingdom has five roller coasters: Hollyhock and Roll, Kentucky Flyer, Lightning Run, Wind Chaser, and Woodland Run.
 The park has opened many first-of-its-kind roller coasters.
-T3 was the first Vekoma Suspended Looping Coaster in North America.
-Lightning Run is the only Chance Rides Hyper GT-X Coaster in the world.
-Storm Chaser was the first roller coaster in the United States to feature a barrel roll drop.
+T2 was the first Vekoma Suspended Looping Coaster in North America.
+Lightning Run was the first Chance Rides Hyper GT-X Coaster in the world.
+Wind Chaser was the first roller coaster in the U.S. with a barrel roll drop.